Skip to main content

 Jamaica

-Jamaica is the most populated Caribbean Commonwealth nation, with about 2.7 million people.
-Literacy rates and enrolment ratios for primary and secondary education are high.
+Jamaica is the most populated Caribbean Commonwealth nation, with over2.8 million people (World Bank, 2022).

 Highlights